Updated January 20, 2020.

 4. Bad reviews

 Customer reviews give you excellent insight into the customer experience.
 If a company has several bad reviews, pay attention to what they say.
-Are the issues raised common to the industry or specific to each reviewer?
+Are the issues raised common to the insurance industry or specific to each reviewer?
 Has the company or agency responded to poor reviews?

 Life insurance isn’t just about the purchasing process; it’s about how a company handles client policies in the long term.
 If clients complain about customer care, misinformation, difficulty filing claims, or insurance companies failing to pay claims, that’s a signal that a company isn’t trustworthy.